avoutic/web-framework/MIGRATE.md

 ### Breaking changes

 * Database\Database interface now require rollbackTransaction() method.
+* Queue\Queue interface now require markJobCompleted() and markJobFailed() methods.

 ### New features

 * Updated `config:show` to allow showing a specific configuration node.
 * New console command `definitions:show` to show the currently loaded definition files and their contents.
+* Queue\DatabaseQueue now reserves jobs for processing and releases them back to the queue if they fail.

 ## v10.2.1